 "The felling of the first tree is the beginning of human civilization.
 The felling of the last is his end."

-While researching August Wilhelm Eichler, I ended up on the Berlin Botanic Garden website.
-Eichler was the director of the Botanic Garden from 1879 to 1887.
-In one of their annual reports, they shared this interesting tidbit regarding the Eichler tenure in Berlin:
+Wilhelm was the director of the Botanic Garden from 1879 to 1887.
+In one of the Botanic Garden's annual reports, they shared this interesting tidbit regarding Wilhelm's tenure in Berlin:

 "This was an eventful time, with world’s fairs, the invention of electricity, and rapid industrialization.